kubernetes-sigs/hierarchical-namespaces/docs/user-guide/best-practices.md

 ## Keeping HNC healthy

-HNC is installed with very powerful RBAC permissions, and you may rely on it to enforece your most critical policies.
+HNC is installed with very powerful RBAC permissions, and you may rely on it to enforce your most critical policies.
 Therefore, it is important to be able to verify that HNC is running correctly.

 ### Ensure HNC is running